-Senior Program Officer, Dawn handles PVF grantmaking, conducting site visits, outreach and evaluations of non-profit organizations.
-She is responsible for PVF's trademark Immediate Response Resource Grants Programs.
-Dawn's expertise is in program design and administration.
+Dawn handles PVF grantmaking, conducting site visits, outreach and evaluations of nonprofit organizations.
+She is responsible for PVF’s trademark Immediate Response Resource Grants Programs.
+Dawn’s expertise is in program design and administration.

-Program Officer, Ashley is responsible for program and development support and office management.
+Ashley is responsible for program and development support and communications.
 She received a Bachelor of Arts in International Service with a focus on Conflict Resolution and African Studies from American University in Washington DC.
 Upon graduating, she worked with an international nonprofit in Rwanda, lending her writing and researching skills to support their peacebuilding programs.
-Ashley has a strong passion for social and environmental justice and volunteers with multiple organizations focused on these issues in her spare time.
+Ashley is passionate about environmental issues and agriculture and works on a farm in her spare time.

 Aly processes the daily grants and gifts that PVF receives.
 She has B.A. degrees in Chicano/a Studies and Spanish from the University of California, Davis.
 After graduating college, Aly began exploring the nonprofit world by completing several internships with organizations around the Bay Area, such as the San Francisco Bicycle Coalition and GRID Alternatives.
 In her free time, she likes to read, listen to music, and volunteer.